This is FEMA's role in preparing for Hurricane Milton

 That can include assistance to individuals affected by disasters, such as payments of $750 to pay for their immediate needs — like medicine or diapers — after a storm or earthquake hits.
 It can also mean additional money to rent an apartment because their home is destroyed or to pay for a storage unit.

-In the wake of Hurricane Helene, FEMA has already given out more than $286 million.
+In the wake of Hurricane Helene, FEMA so far has given out $344 million.
 But the agency has faced complaints in the past that the process is too bureaucratic.

 In hard-hit Asheville, North Carolina, Mayor Esther Manheimer said Wednesday that local officials had heard about people whose claims had been denied by FEMA and were working with the agency to solve the problem.